 - The water restoration professionals will to cut out all soiled materials and install replacements.

-- Roof.
+- Repair and Clean the Roof.
 Taking care of the roof right away will prevent additional damage caused by rain and other debris.

 - Find and patch any holes to prevent rainwater from seeping in.